yuvaldori/gigaspaces-wiki-jekyll/xap102adm/web-management-monitoring.markdown

 The `Monitoring` view lets you view `Processing Unit Infrastructure` and  `Processing Unit properties` statistics.
-XAP provides default templates for this.
-All default dashboard templates can be changed.
-They are located under `[XAP_HOME]/config/webui/dashboards`.
+XAP provides default templates for this but all default dashboard templates can be changed.
+These are located under `[XAP_HOME]/config/webui/dashboards`.

 The monitoring view relies on [InfluxDB](http://influxdb.com/).
 InfluxDB is used to store the time series values that are generated from the XAP infrastructure.
-[Grafana](http://grafana.org)  runs in the browser and connects to InfluxDB to present the time series data that is stored there.
+[Grafana](http://grafana.org) is embedded within the XAP web UI and connects to InfluxDB to visualise the time series data that is stored there.

 {%note%}